 In 1980, the Vermont Institute for Self-Reliance (VISR) was created to help learners obtain the knowledge and skills they needed to become self-reliant.
-VISR provided an Adult Basic Education correspondence course to learners in Vermont.
+At that time, VISR provided an Adult Basic Education correspondence course to learners in Vermont.
 The staff consisted of two employees, one full-time and one half-time and the office was a rustic room in a 150-year-old barn on a dirt road in Calais.

 In 1996, the name of the organization changed to Vermont Adult Learning (VAL).
+In 2002, the State Board of Education committed to building a system to provide adult education and literacy programming statewide, known as Learning Works.

-Today, VAL is the largest provider of adult education and life skills programs in the state, serving 7 counties.
+Today, VAL is the largest provider of adult education and life skills programs in the state, with seven offices, numerous satellite branches, and over 100 employees.